6 Things to Consider Before Opening a Credit Card

 - Understanding how the card works is the best way to make the most of the card without accruing any penalties or additional interest.

-- If one care has unreasonably high penalties, you might be better off choosing another card.
+- If one card has high penalties, you might be better off choosing another card.

 Limit the Number of Cards You Have

 - Choose just one or two credit cards that you use.
-This can stop you from accruing too much credit card debt and help to keep your available credit in balance.
+This can stop you from accruing too much credit card debt and help to keep your debt-to-income ratio in check.